Published On: Mar 05 2013 03:30:44 PM CSTUpdated On: Jul 03 2014 01:00:00 AM CDT

 He hasn't made a movie since 1990's "Graffiti Bridge," but Prince has continued to rock out, as seen here at a 2011 music festival in Budapest, Hungary.

 Bruce Springsteen had already had several hits in the 1970s, but it was in the 1980s that he became huge, with hits like "Hungry Heart," "Born in the U.S.A.," "Dancing in the Dark" and "Glory Days."
-He's seen here during a 1985 concert in Canada.
+He's seen here on the cover of his 1987 album "Tunnel of Love."

 The Boss is still going strong today.
-He's seen here at a 2012 concert in Norway.
+He's seen here a pre-concert sound check in February 2014.

 Any conversation during the 1980s about the greatest guitar players began and ended with Eddie Van Halen.